diranged/oz/API.md

 <td>
 <p>AccessMessage is used to describe to the user how they can make use of their temporary access
 request.
 Eg, for a PodAccessTemplate the value set here would be something like:</p>
-<p>&ldquo;Access Graned, connect to your pod with: kubectl exec -ti -n namespace pod-xyz &ndash; /bin/bash&rdquo;</p>
+<p>&ldquo;Access Granted, connect to your pod with: kubectl exec -ti -n namespace pod-xyz &ndash; /bin/bash&rdquo;</p>
 </td>
 </tr>
 </tbody>